 keep studio clutter in check”

-Last year Cherrie participated in the global art initiative #the100dayproject, which involved doing a creative action every day for 100 days.
+In 2018, Cherrie participated in the global art initiative #the100dayproject, which involved doing a creative action every day for 100 days.

 Every single day from 3 April to 18 July, Cherrie delved into a pile of discarded paintings and pieces of paintings salvaged during a studio clear out.
 With a little (or a lot) of addition, subtraction, reduction or obliteration she began turning them into vibrant new pieces of art – as well as a number that headed straight back to the discard pile.